smonier/anthropic-tags/README.md

 - **AI-Powered Tagging**: Extracts text from the selected JCR node and sends it to Anthropic Claude to receive relevant semantic tags.
 - **Automatic Tag Field Update**: Fills the tag field of the content with the generated tags.
 - **Configurable**: API key, model, and other parameters are managed via OSGi configuration.
+- **User Prompt Customization**: Customize the prompt sent to the AI model for tag generation.
+- **Language Support**: Option to select the source language for better context understanding.
+- **Response**: Need to return and store an array of tags in a string[] format.

 ## Installation